-- Friday’s opening leg is centred around Otepää in south Estonia, regarded as the country’s winter capital.
+- Saturday is centred around Otepää in south Estonia, regarded as the country’s winter capital.
 Otepää means ‘Ott’s Head’ in the South Estonian dialect.
 Mr Tänak should feel at home then.......

-Friday’s 17.85km Kambja test is a classic which has been part of Rally Estonia for five years.
+- Sunday’s 15.95km Kambja test has grown into a classic which has been part of Rally Estonia for six years.
 The fast and flowing roads contain many technical crests and tight corners.
-The highlight is the spectacular Leigo spectacular area, where cars meet breathtaking nature with many lakes.
-The test is slightly shorter than 2020, but features one new section.
+The highlight is the spectacular Leigo fan area, where cars meet breathtaking nature with many lakes.
+The test is slightly shorter than 2021.